Rokiis1/roadmap/backend/node.js/framework/express.md

 ## express-session

 `express-session` is a middleware used in Express.js applications to manage sessions.
-Sessions are a way to store data for a specific client, which is useful for storing user login credentials, storing preferences of a particular user, etc. Session data is stored on the server side.
+Sessions are a way to store data for a specific client, which is useful for storing user login credentials, storing preferences of a particular user.
+Session data is stored on the server side.

 ```bash
 npm i express-session